itsapi/web-design/README.md

 > Yes it is, I've got a few requests I'm working on right now, but I'll add
 > yours in if you want? :)

+C:
+> For sure!
+If you want, you can let me know when you're finished with others
+> and we can talk about it then?

 * * *

 ###ProcrastinatingEddie